Probate Q&A Series

 5. Pay Debts, Taxes and Administrative Expenses

 The PR uses estate funds to pay valid creditor claims, final income tax, and any estate tax.
-North Carolina has no inheritance tax but estates over federal thresholds may owe federal tax.
+North Carolina has no inheritance tax and no separate state estate tax, but estates over federal thresholds may owe federal estate tax.
 The PR also pays administrative costs, including fees and bond premiums.

 6. Distribution of Assets and Closing

-After debts and expenses clear, distribute remaining property to heirs under the intestacy rules in G.S.
-28A-12.
+After debts and expenses clear, distribute remaining property to heirs under the intestacy rules in Chapter 29.
 File a final accounting and petition for discharge to close the estate.

 Cost Considerations